All Episodes

 Well, he always said, Art, that the future is not fixed, that people can change it.

-He did mention one thing that we have some scientific corroboration of, and speaking about future earthquakes, I mentioned some particular areas in the United States.
+And speaking about future earthquakes, he mentioned some particular areas in the United States.

-and they published uh... maps of uh...
+And they published maps of these areas.

-So that's pretty near certainty.
+So that's pretty near a certainty.

-That's pretty near certainty.
+That's pretty near a certainty.

-They don't know where or which area is going to be affected, but these areas were exactly the same ones that Casey mentioned.
+And they don't know where or which area is going to be affected, but these areas were exactly the same ones that Casey mentioned.

 So I hope they're both wrong.

-Did he ever describe to you when in trance, when in self-hypnosis, or rather how, he would visualize things?
+Did he ever describe to you when in trance, when in self-hypnosis, or rather how he would visualize things?

 Would he actually see them?